cacophony-wj/LeS/README.md

 It seems that strap-ons are universally loathed among the Skyrim NSFW community, but SexLab loves them in female scenes and likes to use them at every opportunity if they are enabled.
 So I have included an old and forgotten Oldrim mod called "equippable schlong" available in the **Rebuild/Clean Menu**.
 It basically attaches a full SOS schlong to female characters with physics and collisions instead of a strap-on and is fully customizable from Racemenu.
 To use it, follow these steps:

-1. Go back to **Rebuild/Clean**
+1. Go back to **Rebuild/Clean**.
-2. Disable the terrible SexLab strapon by clicking **Calyps Strapon - Remove**
+2. Disable the terrible SexLab strapon by clicking **Calyps Strapon - Remove**.
-3. Close the MCM and open your inventory
+3. Close the MCM and open your inventory.
-4. Click on the item _AddItemMenu_
+4. Click on the item _AddItemMenu_.
-5. Pull out the item _AddItemMenu - Search_ (the one with the box icon, not the book icon)
+5. Pull out the item _AddItemMenu - Search_ (the one with the box icon, not the book icon).
-6. Close and re-open your inventory
+6. Close and re-open your inventory.
-7. Click on _AddItemMenu - Search_
+7. Click on _AddItemMenu - Search_.
-8. Type in _Schlong_ and click on _Equipable Schlong_ (yes it is misspelled)
+8. Type in _Schlong_ and click on _Equipable Schlong_ (yes it is misspelled).
-9. If you are running _Light But Kinky_ be sure to configure _Cursed Loot_ as per the instructions first or you will cover the schlong in shame when you go naked
+9. If you are running _Light But Kinky_ be sure to configure _Cursed Loot_ as per the instructions first or you will cover the schlong in shame when you go naked.
+10. Equip the schlong from your inventory.
-10. Open the console with the _tilde_ key (`)
+10. Open the console with the _tilde_ key (`).
-11. Type in _TFC_
+11. Type in _TFC_.
-12. Close the console with the same key
+12. Close the console with the same key.
-13. Adjust the camera with WASD + mouse to get a good view of the pelvic region, preferably from the side
+13. Adjust the camera with WASD + mouse to get a good view of the pelvic region, preferably from the side.
-14. Open the console again
+14. Open the console again.
-15. Type in _showracemenu_
+15. Type in _showracemenu_.
-16. Navigate over to _Genitals_
+16. Navigate over to _Genitals_.
-17. Adjust that bad boy as you see fit
+17. Adjust that bad boy as you see fit.
 18. Open your inventory and drop it on the ground.
 19. Open the console again and type tfc a final time.

-It should automatically appear when appropriate (Amorous Adventures scenes are the worst for this.)
+It should automatically appear when appropriate (Amorous Adventures scenes are the worst for this).

 ##  A Matter of Time